moises-ai/backend-dev-position/README.md

 # Backend developer application guide

-## Creating a GraphQL API: CRUD and Caching
+## Build a GraphQL API: CRUD and Caching

 Welcome to the guide for applying as a backend developer!
 In this document, you'll find instructions on how to build a GraphQL API with essential features like CRUD operations and caching.